 A third set of features are those that can be computed based on spatial registration with a normal brain.
 These features take a variety of forms, since there are many ways in which the registration and alignment information can be used.
 Although these features do not strictly require non-linear registration, they rely on the local template correspondence to a greater extent than coordinate-based features, and thus will be enhanced if an effective non-linear registration method is used.
 It is possible to use more than one registered normal brain to compute these features.
-If more than a single normal scan is used, the information from each scan could be averaged, the information from each scan could be used.
+If more than a single normal scan is used, the information from each scan could be averaged, the information from each scan could be used as a feature, or only the closest (or furthest) scan could be used.